 The first is that the hierarchical Bayesian models he defends involve *approximate* Bayesian inference: “none of these models demand optimally Bayesian inference.
 As Dan says, they involve “(approximate) Bayesian inference,” which “explicitly allow[s] for deviations from optimality.”

 The second response is to point towards Bayesian models of the various psychological phenomena—motivated reasoning, bias, and so on—that I claimed constitute problems for Bayesian belief fixation.

 Before I explain why I am not convinced by either of these responses, let me unpack them.

 First, then, exact Bayesian inference is typically computationally intractable.
-As such, the brain—insofar as it is a Bayesian inference machine—has to rely on approximation algorithms.
+Given this, the brain—insofar as it is a Bayesian inference machine—must rely on approximation algorithms.
 The most common of such algorithms involve either sampling or variational methods.
 Predictive coding involves the latter.
 Importantly, these methods will systematically deviate from exact Bayesian inference in reliable ways.
 (That is why they are *approximate*, not exact, methods).
-As such, pointing to deviations from exact Bayesian inference is irrelevant: nobody ever claimed that the brain does exact Bayesian inference anyway.
+Given this, pointing to deviations from exact Bayesian inference is irrelevant: nobody ever claimed that the brain does exact Bayesian inference anyway.